Summer Positions with Residence Life

 Primary Function:

 To assist conference staff with camps and conferences before, during and after their stay in the residence halls.
 More than one camp can be on campus at the same time, staying in different halls and camps can range in size from 5 to 1,100 guests.
-Summer Conference Assistants assist with serving in an on-call duty rotation, provide excellent customer service, answer phones, answer questions, provide directions, lock and unlock doors, work front desks with varying hours, work check-ins, work check-outs, prepare rooms and other duties as assigned.
+Summer Conference Assistants (SCA) will assist with answering phones, answering questions, providing directions, locking and unlocking doors, working front desks with varying hours, working check-ins, working check-outs, preparing and tearing down rooms, and other duties as assigned.
+SCAs must utilize excellent customer service in all aspects of their role as they will be interacting with future students, parents, and minors who have the potential to be future students.

 Position Responsibilities: